anuarhdz/default-redactor-config/README.md

-# default-redactor-config
+# My personal Redactor Config - Craft CMS 3

-Default Redactor Config - Craft CMS 3
+Include the files from this repository inside `config/redactor` in your Craft CMS 3 installation.